OneGov/onegov-cloud/src/onegov.election_day/docs/format_vote_en.md

 Municipalities are deemed not to have been counted yet if one of the following two conditions apply:
 - `counted = false`
 - the municipality is not included in the results

+If the status is
+- `interim`, the whole vote is considered not yet completed
+- `final`, the whole vote is considered completed
+- `unknown`, the whole vote is considered completed, if all (expected) municipalities are counted

 ### Template